-Universal Credit: Universal Credit is the new Government scheme that combines various tax credits into one single payment, so you don’t have to do as much administration work.
-Through this scheme, you can apply for working tax credits or child tax credits to help you keep paying for the essentials, though if you already receive credits you’ll need to make a new application for the extra ones.
+Universal Credit: Universal Credit is the new Government scheme that combines various tax credits into one payment, so you don’t have to do as much administration work.
+Through this scheme, you can apply for working tax credits or child tax credits to help you keep paying for the essentials, though if you already receive credits, you’ll need to make a new application for the extra ones.

 Make Sure You Help Yourself

-In the rush to make sure you are financially secure, and to find yourself a new position, it’s often easy to forget to take care of yourself too.
+In the rush to make sure you are financially secure and find yourself a new position, it’s often easy to forget to take care of yourself.
 In the first instance, it’s a good idea to surround yourself with the emotional support of family and friends.
 Getting a job in a period of economic uncertainty can sometimes take a while, and it’s no good if you push yourself too hard and succumb to feelings of helplessness or powerlessness because you’ve set yourself on an unsustainable path.
-One of the best things you can do is to set yourself up a daily routine so that you don’t lose track of yourself during that time.
+One of the best things you can do is set yourself up a daily routine so that you don’t lose track of yourself during that time.
 When you are unemployed, your job is to find a job, so treat each day as a working day and be at your desk by 9 am.
 But, equally, you need to give yourself time to have lunch breaks and to clock off at a reasonable time so that you don’t burn yourself out.

 One of the great opportunities you can grab as you look for your next job is the chance to re-think your career and what you’d like to do next.
-This may be the first time in many years where you have the opportunity to train or re-train to add new skills to your arsenal, or to go down a completely new path within the work you already do.
-One of the first things you can do is simply update your CV to make sure you’ve done your career to date the justice it deserves.
+This may be the first time in many years where you have the opportunity to train or re-train to add new skills to your arsenal or to go down a completely new path within the work you already do.
+One of the first things you can do is update your CV to make sure you’ve done your career to date the justice it deserves.
 This means adding all the experience you have, no matter how small, that may be considered interesting or useful to an employer.
 It also pays to think laterally about your CV: While you may have actually done one job, could what you did and how you did it be useful information for another job that you might also like?
 There’s no reason you have to go straight back into an identical job to the one you just left, and this could be an opportunity for you to broaden your horizons a bit.

 Work Smarter, Not Harder

-First of all it’s important to ask questions and listen to the answers.
-Even if you’ve worked in your industry for thirty years every company is different and has different approaches to the same tasks, so you’ll need to adapt to their way of working.
+First of all, it’s important to ask questions and listen to the answers.
+Even if you’ve worked in your industry for thirty years, every company is different and has different approaches to the same tasks, so you’ll need to adapt to their way of working.
 That’s not to say you can’t bring your old skills into the job with you, and one of the perks of hiring externally is that the new employee brings fresh ideas into the business, but it’s a good idea to learn when to go with the flow and when to break the mould.
 It’s also a good idea to find out if there are any grants in place to help you get back to work after a longer period of absence, especially if you have been claiming one or more benefits.
-Things like the Back to Work grant are designed to give you a little extra boost to support your coming off benefits and re-entering paid work, and can make it slightly easier for you.
+Things like the Back to Work grant are designed to give you a little extra boost to support you coming off benefits and re-entering paid work and can make it slightly easier for you.

 Don’t Give Up